DC801/BM-Badge/README.md

 3. `name $string`
 	- [string](#string): the dialog's display name.
 	- This usage also provides a `name` [parameter](#dialog-parameter) for the dialog.
+	- If you don't want a name displayed, use an empty quoted string (`name ""`).

 #### Dialog parameter